-• Notification of Conditional Acceptance by October 21, 2023
+Notification of Conditional Acceptance no later than October 18, 2024

 Conditional acceptance notification letters are sent electronically to the student's NWFSC student email account.
 Students are given 5 business days to accept or decline the offer.
-It is important to monitor the college email account regularly.
+It is important to monitor college email account regularly.